DUNE-DAQ/daq-kube/docs/README.md

 To load the `kluctl` tool please follow https://kluctl.io/docs/kluctl/installation/ to get the binary.

+Users of [pocket](https://github.com/DUNE-DAQ/pocket) will have this downloaded automatically.

 ## Select your target and deploy

 ***NOTE:*** when setting the passwords to non-default values you should use an args-file.
 You can provide a set of arguments via a yaml file: `kluctl deploy -t target --args-from-file=filename.yaml`